 The cable rope upright row is a variation of the upright row and an exercise used to build the muscles of the shoulders and traps.
 Utilizing the cable pulley machine is useful in that it provides constant tension on the target muscle group as you move the weight through the range of motion.

 You shouldn’t be scared out of integrating the rope row upright row into your routine.
 There are several ways you’ll need to look out to improve the technique.
-To perform the upright cable row exercises in a safe and effective way, must read this blog.
+To perform the upright cable row exercises in a safe and effective way, you must read this.

 Cable Rope Upright Row Muscles Worked

 A real upper body powerhouse, the upright row machine mainly target your Traps and deltoid.
 Some of the body’s most integral muscle groups, including:

 - Shoulders: Working on the deltoids, rhomboids, and trapezius muscles, it is perfect for building strength, muscle, and stability in the shoulder and upper back region.